Bachelor of Social Work (B.S.W.)

 Social work careers

 The Bachelor of Social Work program at the University of Alaska Anchorage prepares you for entry-level positions leading to advancement and leadership roles.
-Social work careers and employment opportunities include:
+Social workers are employed in many areas and settings, including:

 By the numbers..